 Sausalito dogs have great places to take their owners on walks, both for residents and for visitors from San Francisco and northern Marin.
 Here are key things for local dog lovers to know.

 1. Unless you have a small breed, to take your Sausalito dogs on the Ferry you’ll have to take the Blue and Gold Fleet between Sausalito and Fisherman’s Wharf in San Francisco.
 Dogs must be on leash and under the owner’s control (i.e. not frightening other people or dogs) or carried in a carrier.

 Golden Gate Ferry allows small animals to be brought on board if they are kept in hand-carried pet carriers.
 If they’re too big for a one-person carrier, only assistance animals, service animals and service animals in training are allowed.

 2. Local ordinances require Sausalito dogs to be on leash on city streets and property.
-You’ll see the signs posted around town
+You’ll see the signs posted around town.
+(Yes, you’re right, this law is often ignored, just like everywhere else.)

 4. The Sausalito parks, especially those along Bridgeway, are frequent places where Sausalito dogs bring their owners to play.
-Many parks have free waste pick-up bags in dispensers, and the new bag designs make it easier and less gross.
-Two of our old offices had a view of two Sausalito parks and the percentage of owners who clean up is really high.
+Many parks have free waste pick-up bags in dispensers, and the new bag designs make it easier and less gross to use them.
+Two of our former offices had a view of two Sausalito parks and the percentage of owners who clean up is really high.

-Reader Feedback: We get emails from readers who read the prior paragraph and want to tell us that their property regularly gets unwanted Sausalito dogs gifts.
+Reader Feedback: We get emails from readers who read the prior paragraph and want to tell us that their property regularly gets unwanted Sausalito dog gifts.
 I like to carry extra bags in my pocket just in case, and I still feel really bad about that time in 2011 near the O’Connell Memorial where I thought I had bags and I didn’t.
 (Right now, somewhere up on The Hill a neighbor is reading this and shouting, “Honey!
 Honey!
 It’s those OurSausalito.com people who left a mess near our lawn!”)